 The CDE’s multi-faceted campaign features a series of award-winning public service announcements (PSAs) and coordinating media assets, all designed to promote positive employment outcomes for people with disabilities.
 Its products and positive messages are encouraging businesses and others to recognize the value that individuals with disabilities bring to the workplace, as well as the dividend to be realized by fully including them at work.

-In support of the Campaign, [your organization] will promote the advocacy website, WhatCanYouDoCampaign.org, which features a suite of grassroots tools and tangible ideas for supporting the Campaign’s goals, as well as three video PSAs that challenge assumptions about people with disabilities and employment.
+In support of the Campaign, [your organization] will promote the advocacy website, WhatCanYouDoCampaign.org, which features a suite of grassroots tools and tangible ideas for supporting the Campaign’s goals, as well as four video PSAs that challenge assumptions about people with disabilities and employment.
 The award-winning “I Can” PSA features real people with disabilities expressing what they “can do” on the job when given the opportunity.
-Its sequel PSA, “Because,” promotes the message that youth with disabilities should grow up expecting to work and succeed, while “Who I Am” reminds us to see one another for who we are and what we can contribute, while “Working Works” explores the many reasons people work, including after injury or illness.
+Its sequel PSA, “Because,” promotes the message that youth with disabilities should grow up expecting to work and succeed.
+“Who I Am” reminds us to see one another for who we are and what we can contribute, while “Working Works” explores the many reasons people work, including after injury or illness.
 The CDE’s latest PSA, “Mental Health at Work: What Can I Do?,” addresses the timely topic of workplace mental and the roles we all can play in promoting workplace wellness.

 Specifically, [your organization] will be [insert details about specific tactics and activities you will be doing in support of the Campaign; e.g., hosting educational events, distributing educational materials, playing the PSAs, etc.]